timelyart/Kairos/README.md

 ```
 python main.py signal_golden_cross.yaml
 ```
 All the settings within the template files are explained.
 If you miss an explanation, or if an explanation isn't clear.
-Please, open an issue so it may get addressed.
+Please, open an issue, so it may get addressed.

 ### Strategies
 You can use strategies to backtest TradingView strategies, much in the same way as signals or alerts.
 Kairos will run your TradingView strategy for each symbol on your watchlist(s) and save the results for you in a [JSON](https://en.wikipedia.org/wiki/JSON) file.